Pololac/snake-game/README.md

 game.init(canvas, ctx, scoreDiv);
 ```
 Make sure to pass the parameters (for example `canvas`, `ctx` or `scoreDiv`) that are set up in `app.js`, so they can be used inside the Game class for rendering and score display.

+> ** 🎯 Why Refactor?**
+> This process is extremely time-consuming but worth the time spent as it makes the project easier to maintain and extend.

 ## 👨‍💻 Authors
 Coded by @Pololac & @PatrickLaubscher.